rothnic/nickroth/docs/project/keystatic-cloudflare-integration-plan.md

 ## Phase 3 – Admin Hosting & Routing
 1. **Worker Router**
-   - Implement router that serves the Keystatic admin bundle at `/admin` and proxies API calls (`/keystatic/api/*`) to the Worker runtime functions.
-   - Add CORS-safe fetch wrappers for GitHub requests (Workers `fetch` is Web-standard, matches Keystatic's expectations).
+   - Serve the admin shell at `/keystatic` via `/functions/keystatic/[[path]].ts`, which renders a minimal HTML document that loads Keystatic from the ESM CDN.
+   - Keep `/functions/admin.ts` as a convenience redirect from `/admin` to `/keystatic` so existing bookmarks continue to work.
+   - `/functions/keystatic-admin.ts` continues to handle `/api/keystatic/*` requests for GitHub auth and content updates.
 2. **Authentication Middleware**
    - Use Cloudflare Access or GitHub OAuth gating before allowing `GET /admin`.
    - Store session in signed cookie; refresh tokens on expiry by re-running OAuth flow.